 Three ways you can agree a financial divorce settlement

 If you are beginning the process of divorce, here are three ways you and your partner can agree a financial settlement.

 1) A prenuptial agreement

-More and more couples today choose to draw up a prenuptial agreement – a contract that covers the way in which joint assets will be divided following a divorce.
+More and more couples today choose to draw up a prenuptial agreement which is a contract that covers the way in in splitting joint assets following a divorce.

 While some avoid drawing up a prenuptial agreement because it feels more than a little unromantic, the advantages are clear.
-The way in which you share the assets of the marriage will be decided when you’re on the best possible terms, avoiding the anger and bitterness which, despite the best efforts, often form part of any divorce.
+The decision to share the assets of the marriage are when you’re on the best possible terms.
+Avoiding anger and bitterness which, despite best efforts are part of any divorce.